n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 orthographic order in which they are presented visually.

 > Note: Primarily, this means moving dependent-vowel (matra) glyphs,
-> "Ra,Halant" glyph sequences, and other consonants that take special
+> "Repha" glyphs, and other consonants that take special
 > treatment in some circumstances.
 "Ra", "Va", "La", and "Ya" occasionally
 > take on special forms, depending on their position in the syllable.
 >